-After you download the installer, locate the cloud native image builder asap-img-builder.zip in the cloud native tar file.
-The ASAP Docker images are created automatically for ASAP 7.4.0.1 or later.
+After you download the installer, locate the cloud native image builder asap-imgbuilder.zip in the cloud native tar file.

-To create the ASAP cloud native Docker image:
+To create the ASAP cloud native image:

-- 1. Copy the asap-img-builder.zip file to the machine where the Docker daemon is running. - 2.
+- 1. Copy the asap-img-builder.zip file to the machine where the Podman is running. - 2.
 Extract the contents of the zip file by running the following command: